LevyGuy/fbadblock/README.md

-Facebook ads removal plugin for Google Chrome
+Facebook ads removal for the new UI plugin for Google Chrome
 Removes Facebook Suggested and Sponsored posts

 v.2